Gökhan (missile)

-Gökhan (Khan of Sky) missile is an Beyond visual range air-to-air missile being developed by TÜBİTAK SAGE under the GÖKTUĞ program.
+Gökhan (Khan of the Sky) missile is an Beyond visual range air-to-air missile being developed by TÜBİTAK SAGE under the GÖKTUĞ program.
 It has been in development since 2021, when the missile's contract was made.
 It will be the first Turkish-made missile to use a ramjet engine.
 Gökhan missile is being developed as an equivalent to MBDA's Meteor missile.

+The Gökhan-Er is a planned extended-range variant of the Turkish Gökhan ramjet-powered air-to-air missile, with an expected range approaching 400 km, which would position it among the world's longest-ranged air-to-air missiles such as China's PL-21 and Russia's R-37M.